Azure/doAzureParallel/docs/31-long-running-job.md

 9  job20170714223236 completed               100 %           0          6
 ```

-You can also filter job list by job state such as Active or Completed
+You can also filter job list by job state such as active or completed
 ```R
   filter <- filter <- list()
   filter$state <- c("active", "completed")